 AIDS Quilt Touch

 Participants can use the AIDS Quilt Touch Table to look for Quilt panels of loved ones by name.
 They can explore an image of all the blocks of the AIDS Memorial Quilt, zooming in to see just one panel, or out to see all of them.
 This is the only way to see all the Quilt at the same time since it has grown so much it does not fit in any physical space anymore.
-The Table also offers stories about some panels, grouped by themes such as “Women and AIDS,” and “Activism.”
+The Table also offers a feature called “Tours and Threads,” which tell stories often forgotten on the mainstream narratives about the HIV/AIDS pandemic, such as “Women and AIDS,” and “Activism.”

 You can access a web-based iteration of the AIDS Quilt Touch here.